The Hound of the Deep: Production

 After the disappointing reception to his documentaries in America, Hurley decided to go into dramatic feature films.
 He succeed in persuading the Australian-born British theatre magnate Sir Oswald Stoll to provide £10,000 and several actors and technicians to make two films in Papua and Thursday Island, this and Jungle Woman.

 Hurley and his crew left Sydney in August 1925 and travelled to Thursday Island where they shot The Hound of the Deep.

 Release

 Reviews generally praised the photography but had reservations about the story.

 The film was released in Britain as Pearl of the South Seas.

+Hurley later filmed second unit for another pearling story Lovers and Luggers.